How to Find Bed Bugs

 Returning Home from Travel

 Before returning home, seal luggage in trash bags.
 On arrival at home, unpack the luggage outside.
 Do not bring luggage back into the home until it is treated.
 This can be done by exposing it to heat.
-Temperatures above 120 degrees F will kill bed bugs and their eggs.
+Temperatures above 120°F will kill adults and their eggs.

 In the summer, a simple method of disinfection is to place luggage in sealed black plastic bags, and set the bags in direct sunlight.
 Check interior temperature with a thermometer before removal.
 In winter, a blow dryer or heat gun may be used, but is somewhat less effective.
 Discard the used trash and packing bags in outdoor receptacles.

-For frequent travelers, special units are available that will heat luggage to the appropriate temperature to eradicate all bed bugs and bed bug eggs.
+For frequent travelers, special units are available that will heat luggage to the appropriate temperature to eradicate all bugs and their eggs.
 These may be found wherever luggage and travel supplies are sold, and through online retailers.

 Unpacking Luggage

-Commercial dry cleaning will kill bed bugs, but taking infested articles in to be cleaned risks spreading the insects to the entire shop.
-Dry cleaning experts say that delicate items such as silks or men’s suits will not be harmed by application of dry heat below 160 degrees F.
+Commercial dry cleaning will kill these bugs, but taking infested articles in to be cleaned risks spreading the insects to the entire shop.
+Dry cleaning experts say that delicate items such as silks or men’s suits will not be harmed by application of dry heat below 160°F.

 This can be applied by placing items in black plastic bags in the sun for a day.
 Do not overfill the bags, as that can allow the bugs to seek refuge in cooler areas.
-Use a thermometer to ensure that the entire contents of the bag reach the critical temperature of 120 degrees F.
+Use a thermometer to ensure that the entire contents of the bag reach the critical temperature of 120°F.

 Other Heat Methods

-If sun treatment isn’t feasible, de-bug items by sealing them into bags and placing the bags on top of heating pads until temperatures of 120 degrees F or above are achieved for ten to twenty minutes.
+If sun treatment isn’t feasible, de-bug items by sealing them into bags and placing the bags on top of heating pads until temperatures of 120°F or above are achieved for ten to twenty minutes.
 Use caution when utilizing heating devices for this purpose and never leave the items unattended while being treated.

-Items that are not delicate, but which cannot be laundered, such as purses or backpacks, can be disinfected by being put in the dryer on moderate heat, between 120 and 160 degrees F, for ten to twenty minutes.
+Items that are not delicate, but which cannot be laundered, such as purses or backpacks, can be disinfected by being put in the dryer on moderate heat, between 120°F and 160°F, for ten to twenty minutes.

 Do not overload the dryer; small or medium-sized loads ensure effective heat circulation.
 Place infested articles in the affected home’s laundry machines only.
 Transporting buggy linens and items to a commercial laundry or Laundromat will spread the insects to many other locations.

-Because bed bugs can survive for long periods without feeding, it is important to check for signs of their presence when moving into a previously occupied home.
+Because they can survive for long periods without feeding, it is important to check for signs of their presence when moving into a previously occupied home.

 Used and Secondhand Items